Krasi999/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-All the projects I have done on HTML and CSS.
+All the projects I have done on HTML and CSS both independently and at university.